 Peuteo – hetero-friendly video bar with an attractive staff, live DJs, and performances.
 It’s located in the heart of Palermo and stays open until 5 AM.
 Arrive early to avoid the queues later in the night.

-Sitges – this popular gay bar is the place to be on Friday nights for the all you can drink deal and on Sundays for a weekly drag night.
+Sitges – this gay bar is one of the more popular hangouts in the city.
+Things get going late here, normally well after midnight, and continue into the early morning.
+It's the place to be on Friday nights for the all-you-can-drink deal and on Sundays for a weekly drag night.
 Closed Tuesdays and Wednesdays, it’s a typical first stop before heading out to Glam Gay Club.

 Flux Bar – a no-frills basement bar that offers a friendly, casual atmosphere for travelers and locals alike.
 Pop in for happy hour every day from 7-10 PM and live music before a night out on the town.